Engineering Hierarchical Symmetries

+Although our numerical simulations are only able to reach the long times required to observe the plateau decay for small enough quantum spin systems, we show that the finite-size effects are negligible for quantum spin chains of size larger than $L\ge 12$ spins in Appendix~\ref{sec:fin_size}.
+We also verify that \HS exists in large classical systems of hundreds of spins; see Ref.~\cite{hou2024floquet}.

-\HS stabilize quasi-conservation laws for both Abelian and non-Abelian, continuous and discrete symmetries with the corresponding timescales parametrically under control.
-In the following, we will go beyond and demonstrate how \HS can be harnessed to engineer different types of non-equilibrium order, connected by dynamical crossover regimes and corresponding to the hierarchical symmetry groups, including spatiotemporal order (STO) and higher order topological insulating states.
+\HS stabilize quasiconservation laws for both Abelian and non-Abelian, continuous and discrete symmetries with the corresponding timescales parametrically under control.
+In the following, we will go beyond this and demonstrate how \HS can be harnessed to engineer different types of nonequilibrium order, connected by dynamical crossover regimes and corresponding to the hierarchical symmetry groups, including spatiotemporal order (STO) and higher-order topological-insulating states.

-\subsection{Hierarchical Symmetry Reduction in a \\ $\mathbb{Z}_4$ Discrete Time Crystal}
+\subsection{Hierarchical symmetry reduction in a \\ $\mathbb{Z}_4$ discrete time crystal}